Nucleus .Net Core CMS

 Name Description

-Migrations scripts which can be used with all of the database providers, normally in .json format.
+Migrations Contains scripts which can be used with all of the database providers, in .json format.

-SqlServer Microsoft SQL Server scripts, normally in .sql format.
+SqlServer Contains Microsoft SQL Server scripts, in .sql format.

 You can create database scripts in SQL format, but database definition SQL commands differ between database providers.
 This may be a useful option for developers of line-of-business applications which do not need to support more than one database type.
 Scripts in .sql format must be located in the Migrations\SQLite\Scripts, Migrations\SqlServer\Scripts, Migrations\MySql\Scripts and Migrations\PostgreSql\Scripts folders.
 Script files in .sql format are text files which contain one or more SQL commands, each of which must end in GO, followed by a new line.

-The.json format is recommended, because you can use it to write scripts which target all of the database providers instead of writing separate scripts for each database provider.
+The .json format is recommended, because you can use it to write a script which works with all of the database providers instead of writing separate scripts for each database provider.

 Script files must be named {version}.json or {version}.sql, where {version} is a version number which can be parsed by the .Net System.Version class - that is, a version number in the form major.minor.build.revision, where all parts are numbers.